human-re/GCC/README.md

-# Aline MCP Server (One-click deployment of "Git the Context")
+# Aline MCP Server (One-click deployment of "Agentic Git")

-**Shared AI memory; everyone knows everything in teams**

-Aline maintains a persistent memory layer for you and your team, your agent context stays consistent across sessions, models, and teammates.
+Aline auto-commits your progress while you vibe-code and turns it into a persistent memory layer.
+Agents can read and search this memory, keeping context consistent across sessions, models, and teammates.

-It automatically commits your progress as you interact with the agent, and syncs that context when you push to GitHub, so others can see the history and pick up your work seamlessly.
+When you push to GitHub, the memory is shared—so others can see the history and continue your work seamlessly.

-All memory stays local until you choose to share it, and any shared context is fully privacy-protected.

 ---

 ## ❌ Without aline